Challenge your dismissal

 If you were dismissed for an 'automatically unfair' reason or you were discriminated against, you can make a claim to a tribunal no matter how long you’ve worked for your employer.

-You should contact your nearest Citizens Advice if you’re considering challenging your dismissal - an adviser can help you work out if you have a genuine claim, and your chances of winning it.
+Talk to an adviser if you’re considering challenging your dismissal - an adviser can help you work out if you have a genuine claim, and your chances of winning it.

 Appealing your dismissal with your employer

 You can try speaking with your employer to see if they will consider other options, like extra training or completing a probationary period.